tanmaychandane/-nix_commands/README.md

-# -nix_commands
+# linux_commands
-How to do basic stuff in linux/ unix systems
+A repository containing commands for performing basic tasks in linux.